smartmobilefactory/SMF-Fastlane-Commons/commons/smf_create_github_release/README.md

     branch: "master",                       # Specifies the commitish value that determines where the Git tag is created from.
 Can be any branch or commit SHA
     build_variant: "alpha",                 # The current build variant
-    changelog: <changelog up to this tag>   # the changelog to be added to the new release )
+    changelog: <changelog up to this tag>   # the changelog to be added to the new release
+    podspec_path: <path to podspec file>    # Needed only for pod releases )
 ```